 The beekeeping industry is under many threats including loss of habitat, diseases, and pests.
 Honey bees suffer from many diseases which affect their population and productivity.
 Some diseases can wipe out entire colonies if unchecked.
 Viral diseases are some of the most serious afflictions to bees in the world and need to be put in check.

 The unchecked spread of diseases such as the Black Queen Cell Virus in honey bee colonies negatively affects the agricultural sector across the world, because of agriculture’s dependence on bees for pollination.
 It is therefore very important to understand the causes, course, and control of diseases afflicting bees, to be in a position to protect the bee colonies that are so valuable to the whole agricultural industry.

 The Black Queen Cell Virus (BQCV) is a viral disease of honey bees, found in all beekeeping regions of the world.
 It is particularly deadly to the Apis mellifera, Apis florea, and Apis dorsata (Giant bee) species of the honey bee.

 A virus is an infectious agent that invades (parasitizes) a host cell to replicate.
 The Black Queen Cell Virus is caused by a Cripavirus.
-It is a devastating disease which primarily causes death of the queen bee pupae and larvae, with affected brood turning yellow to brown/black.
-The Black Queen Cell Virus is thought to be one of the most common causes of honey bee queen larvae death in many areas throughout the world.
+It is a devastating disease that primarily causes the death of the queen bee pupae and larvae, with the affected brood turning yellow to brown/black.
+The virus is thought to be one of the most common causes of honey bee queen larvae death in many areas throughout the world.

 The Black Queen Cell Virus was first described in 1977 and its genome sequenced in 2000.
 The virus’ main host was identified as the honey bee genus Apis, although some bumblebee species also host this virus.
 It is most commonly found in Australia and now parts of South Africa.
 However, this virus has spread fast to other parts of the world and it is not uncommon to find elsewhere.